astorDev/nice-shell/git/save/article/index.md

 	last = log -1 HEAD
 ```

-As you see, using git aliases you can do what the name suggests: create a shorthand for a certain Git command you use frequently.
+As you see, using git aliases, you can do what the name suggests: create a shorthand for a certain Git command you use frequently.
 However, to get the most out of them we'll need to go slightly beyond that.

 ## Unlocking Full Git Aliases Potential with ! operator